hyosung11/Launch-School/notes.md

 11:25 switching to the dining room table on my MBP.

 11:41 at the kitchen table.
 I need to learn git better.
 Human mind over computer mind.

+12:44 Studied and edited 35 Anki cards.
+Time to make lunch